You’re reviewing your updated design files when a vital question arises: Will this product update affect your manufacturing process?

 How Can I Prepare for My Product Update?

 Preparing for a product update is often a multi-step process, but you can be proactive by getting your converter involved early on.
+From our experience, product updates often forget to account for manufacturability, which can lead to a far more complex and expensive part.

 Waiting on outside factors such as FDA approval can be a lengthy process requiring input and leaving you with a different part from when you began.
 Certain changes can even make your design nearly impossible to mass manufacture, which you’d surely want to know sooner rather than later in the process.